Islam in Qatar: Sunni Islam

 Sunnis account for the majority of Qatar's Muslim population at upwards of 90%.
-Most Sunnis adhere to the Salafi interpretation of Islam though the scenario is changing with state sponsorship of more moderate form of Salafism, some might even say it is Hanbalism.
+Most Sunnis adhere to the Hanbali school of Islam though the scenario is changing with state sponsorship of more moderate form of Islam, some leaning towards the Shafi'i school.
 The country's state mosque is Imam Muhammad ibn Abd al-Wahhab Mosque, which was named in honor of Muhammad ibn Abd al-Wahhab of the Najd.
+In 2017, there was a request published on the Saudi newspaper Okaz signed by 200 descendants of Ibn Abd al-Wahhab to change the name of the mosque, because according to their statement "it does not carry its true Salafi path".

 Shia Islam

-Shiites comprise around 10% of Qatar's Muslim population.
+Shias comprise around 5% of Qatar's Muslim population.
 Several of Qatar's most notable merchant families have historically been Shia.
-Qatari Shiites are granted religious liberty and some have held government positions.
-In contrast to the Shiites in nearby Bahrain, the Qatari Shiites have an identical dress, dialect and culture to Qatari Sunnis.
-However, there have been a small amount of societal conflicts between Shiites and Sunnis within the country.
+Qatari Shias are granted religious liberty and some have held government positions.
+In contrast to the Shias in nearby Bahrain, the Qatari Shias have an identical dress, dialect and culture to Qatari Sunnis.
+However, there have been a small amount of societal conflicts between Shias and Sunnis within the country.
 One notable instance is the attempted demolition of a Shia cemetery near Doha in 2011 by a group of Wahhabi extremists allegedly affiliated with Qatar's Islamic ministry.
 Upon receiving news of this event, The Emir of Qatar Hamad bin Khalifa condemned the attempt and attended a Shia funeral as a sign of respect.